lusend/website-v2/README.md

 npm run build
 ```

-< NOTE: As changes are made, use these commands to help ensure the correctness of the data.
+> NOTE: As changes are made, use these commands to help ensure the correctness of the data.
 To trigger a new release and output of files, make sure to include `feat:` or `fix:` at the beginning of your commit statement, or the automatic versioning will not work.

+> NOTE: If you are unfamiliar with markdown, take a look at the [basic syntax](https://www.markdownguide.org/basic-syntax/) or try the [tutorial](https://www.markdowntutorial.com/)

 ## Front Matter